astronomer/astro-docs/cloud/stable/05_manage-astronomer/01_workspace-permissions.md

 - `--WORKSPACE_ADMIN`

 If you do _not_ specify a role in this command, `WORKSPACE_VIEWER` will be set by default.
 In all cases where a user is invited to a Workspace and deployment-level role is not specified, no deployment-level role will be assumed.

+#### Via Houston API

+Users with Workspace Admin privileges can use a Houston API mutation to programmatically invite users to a Workspace.
+Within the mutation query, they can configure the user's permissions, their login information, and whether they need to first verify their email before accessing the platform.
+For templates for adding Workspace users via mutation, see [Sample Mutations](/docs/cloud/stable/manage-astronomer/houston-api#sample-mutations).

 ### Invite to Deployment